 In Jyväskylä you’ll tread in the master’s footsteps from classicism to functionalism and from brickarchitecture to monumentalism!

-New tour version coming in September 2021!
+The next tour will be arranged upon interest in August 2022 and summer 2023..
 If you are interested in this tour please send us a message at email@example.com .
-We will contact you as the exact dates and preliminary tour program is available.